This glossary is a guide to the VPA’s interpretation of commonly used planning terms*. A full list of sources can be found at the bottom of the page.

 Gross developable area: Total precinct area excluding encumbered land, arterial roads and other roads with four or more lanes.

 Growth area: Areas on the fringe of metropolitan Melbourne around major regional transport corridors that are designated for large-scale change, over many years from rural to urban use.
 Melbourne has seven growth areas – Cardinia, Casey, Hume; Melton, Mitchell, Whittlesea and Wyndham.
-The term Growth area is interchangeable with Greenfields.

 Growth Corridor Plans: Government document that sets long-term strategic planning direction to guide the creation of a more sustainable community in the growth areas.